UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions

-Can I choose my electric company in Los Angeles?
+Can I get my utility deposit waived in Los Angeles?

-Can I choose my natural gas utility provider in Los Angeles, CA?
+Can I choose my own natural gas provider?